Pfizer says its vaccine targeting Omicron will be ready in March

 Moderna CEO Stéphane Bancel said at Goldman Sachs' Healthcare CEO Conference last week that he expects protection provided by the booster against Omicron to wane.
 "I would expect that it's not going to hold great," he said, referring to the efficacy of a third vaccine dose over time.

 Bancel also said the company is working on an Omicron-specific vaccine candidate that he expects to enter clinical trials "very soon."
-On Monday, at J.P.
-Morgan's 40th Annual Healthcare Conference, Bancel reiterated that the company is "working on an Omicron-specific booster."
+At a JPMorgan Chase health are conference on Monday, Bancel reiterated that the company is "working on an Omicron-specific booster."

+Speaking at the same investor conference on Monday, Pfizer's Bourla said the company expects to make 120 million courses of its antiviral COVID-19 pill, called Paxlovid — the equivalent of 3.6 billion tablets — in 2022.

+Pfizer plans to steadily ramp up its manufacturing this year, producing up to 7 million courses of Paxlovid by April and a total of 30 million by June.
+The remaining 90 million will be manufactured over the ensuing months, Bourla said.
+A single treatment consists of three tablets that are taken twice a day over the course of five days — a total of 30 pills.

 Download our Free App